Bird Flu – 2024 Follow Up

 A child with Respiratory Syncytial Virus with an inhaler.
 Children are most susceptible to RSV.
 Photo: iStock

-If you are exposed to RSV as an adult, you might have a bout of coughing and a runny nose and feel like you have the flu.
+If you are exposed to RSV as an adult, you might have a bout of coughing and a runny nose and feel like you have the flu, but babies and young children could become ill to the point of hospitalization.
+They can be at risk for serious health problems and even death if they get infected.
+In fact, RSV causes more deaths in children under one year old than any other type of infection.

-Babies and young children are at risk for serious health problems and even death if they get infected.
-According to a recent study, one in every fifty children die from this disease in low-income and middle-income countries.
+According to a recent study, one in every fifty children dies from this disease in low-income and middle-income countries.
 At this age, the immune system is still developing, and babies are at greater risk for serious complications from the infection.

 Symptoms